What is Geocaching?

 Geocaching at Kejimkujik

-Family Foundations series (launched in 2011) - combines hiking, canoeing and biking to caches located in Kejimkujik’s backcountry.
+Family Foundations (launched in 2011) - combines hiking, canoeing and biking to caches located in Kejimkujik’s backcountry.
 This challenging route explores Mi'kmaw culture, local farming traditions, old cabins, and logging history at Kejimkujik.

-Under Starry Skies series (launched in 2010) - created in honour of Kejimkujik's designation as a Dark Sky Preserve in 2010.
+Under Starry Skies (launched in 2010) - created in honour of Kejimkujik's designation as a Dark Sky Preserve in 2010.
 This series offers visitors a true challenge by hiking and canoeing into the less-visited areas of the park.

 To participate, here's what you need to do: